Want better customer service? Don’t call. Text.

 Where it’s all headed is humans and bots working together.
 The Philadelphia Phillies this month tested iMessage chat with concessionaire Aramark.
 In Citizens Bank Park, you could use an iPhone’s camera to scan a QR code on the back of the seat in front of you.
 That popped up an iMessage chat, which you could use to order drinks and snacks, and then settle the bill with Apple Pay — all without getting out of your seat.

-“Text me some beer and some Cracker Jack,” as the Philadelphia Inquirer wrote, has a nice ring.
+“Text me some beer and some Cracker Jack,” as The Philadelphia Inquirer wrote, has a nice ring.

 5 Tips for Better Customer Service